What Happens If You Make Mistakes in Your UK Power of Attorney Application?

 Imagine you suddenly lose mental capacity due to illness or an accident, and your LPA is still being processed due to errors.
 Your chosen attorneys won’t be able to step in until the document is officially registered, meaning financial or healthcare decisions could be left in limbo.

 If your LPA is delayed or rejected, your loved ones may have no legal authority to manage your affairs.
 This could mean they are unable to access your bank accounts, pay bills, or make important healthcare decisions on your behalf.
-Instead, they may have to apply for a deputyship through the Court of Protection—a long and expensive process that could have been avoided with a correctly registered LPA.
+Instead, they may have to apply for a deputyship through the Court of Protection, which is a long and expensive process that could have been avoided with a correctly registered LPA.

 Some of the most common errors that can slow down your LPA registration include: